Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Numerical Studies

 The empirical models used in the labor economics literature (e.g., \citealp{Dustmann2012}; \citealp{Sharpe2020101902}) can be written as follows: $ \Delta w_{t} ^\circ (s_j) = \beta_j^\circ \Delta h_t ^\circ(s_j) + u_t^\circ (s_j), $ where $\Delta w_t ^\circ (s_j) = w_t^\circ(s_j)-w_{t-1}^\circ(s_j)$, $u_t^\circ (s_j)$ denotes the disturbance term, $\beta_j^\circ$ is the parameter of interest, the explanatory variable $\Delta h_t ^\circ(s_j)$ is the first difference of $h_t ^\circ (s_j)$, and $h_t^\circ (s_j)= \ell_{it}^\circ (s_j) /( \ell_{nt}^\circ (s_j)+\ell_{it}^\circ (s_j))$.
-The above model may not be satisfactory to practitioners, since, in the model, an inflow of immigrants in the occupation corresponding to $s_j$ only affects the wages of natives in the occupation requiring the same skill level, which seems to be restrictive.
+In the above model, an inflow of immigrants in the occupation with $s_j$ is assumed to affect only the wages of natives in the occupation requiring the same skill level, which seems to be restrictive.
 To resolve this issue, one may instead allow spillover effects across occupations, but this requires researchers to estimate too many parameters; for example, if we allow a spillover effect from the occupation corresponding to $s_i$ to another occupation corresponding to $s_j$ for any arbitrary $i,j\in \{1,\ldots,223\}$, then there are $223^2$ elements to be estimated.
-Furthermore, for a fixed value of $s_j$, $w_t^\circ(s_j)$ and $h_t^\circ(s_j)$ are often not observed for every $t$.
-A possible strategy to resolve these issues may be classifying workers in occupations corresponding to various values of $s_j$ into a few groups so that dimensionality of the model can be reduced, as discussed in Example~\ref{exam1}.
-Another possibility, which will be subsequently pursued, is to view observations $w_t ^\circ(s_j)$ and $h_t^\circ (s_j)$ for each $t$ as imperfect realizations of curves $w_t$ and $h_t$, and use our methodology developed in the previous sections.
+As an alternative, we view observations $w_t ^\circ(s_j)$ and $h_t^\circ (s_j)$ for each $t$ as imperfect realizations of curves $w_t$ and $h_t$, and use our methodology developed in the previous sections.
 To this end, we first estimate each of those curves with the standard Nadaraya-Watson estimator employing the second-order Gaussian kernel and the bandwidth minimizing the least square cross validation criterion.
 The smoothed curves are represented by 15 cubic B-Spline functions and are denoted by $ w_t $ and $ h_t $, respectively.
-Then, we estimate the following model: where $\Delta w_t=w_t-w_{t-1}$, $\Delta h_t=h_t-h_{t-1}$, and $\Delta h_t$ is generally correlated with $u_t$ due to the aforementioned self-selection bias.
-To estimate \eqref{eq:emp1}, we use the changes in the imputed share of immigrants as an IV, which has been employed in various contexts, including \cite{Card2009}, \cite{Peri2009}, and \cite{david2013growth}.
+Then, we estimate the following model: where $\Delta w_t=w_t-w_{t-1}$, $\Delta h_t=h_t-h_{t-1}$, and $\Delta h_t$ is likely to be correlated with $u_t$ due to, e.g., the self-selection bias pointed out by \cite{borjas1987} and \cite{llull2018}.
+Thus, we use the changes in the imputed share of immigrants as an IV, which has been employed in various contexts, including \cite{Card2009}, \cite{Peri2009}, and \cite{david2013growth}.
 Specifically, the imputed share of immigrants in the occupation corresponding to $s_j$, denoted $z_t ^\circ (s_j)$, is defined as follows: where $b$ denotes the country of birth of immigrants, $\ell ^\circ _{it1994,b} (s_j)$ is the labor supply of immigrants in the occupation corresponding to $s_j$ from the country $b$ in the month $t$ of the year 1994, and $\ell ^\circ_{it1994,b}$ is its aggregation over $s_j$.
-The use of $z_t ^\circ (s_j)$ as an IV relies on the assumption that incoming workers are likely to choose their occupations that are known to provide favorable environments to them (see e.g.,\ \citealp{llull2018}).
 The curve of imputed shares of immigrants, denoted $ z_t$, is obtained by smoothing $ z_t ^\circ (s_j)$, and the instrument, denoted $\Delta z_t$, is the first difference of $ z_t$.